GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-Grouse did not require their customers to explicitly sign a waiver.
+Grouse did not require their customers to sign a waiver.
 Grouse’s liability waiver was displayed on a large sign (above the ticketing booth), on the back of the chair lift tickets and on a sign at the park’s entrance.
-There were also warning signs displayed around the mountain at various spots throughout the park.
+There were also warning signs displayed at various spots throughout the park.
 This formed an implicit waiver with the customers.
-The act of using the Grouse Mountain implied that the customer accepted the waiver’s terms and conditions.
+The act of using the mountain and its amenities implied that the customer accepted the waiver’s terms and conditions.
 Apps argues that Grouse failed to warn him of the risks and dangers of their slopes and jumps which, he claims, had no safety precautions implemented.
-The argument is that the waiver signs were not clear enough and one would not reasonably read the terms and conditions until after they had purchased the non-refundable park ticket.
+He argued that the waiver signs were not clear enough and one would not reasonably read the terms and conditions until after they had purchased the non-refundable park ticket.

 In this case, it is clear to both parties that the waiver’s terms are legitimate – they apply to the facts of how the accident occurred, the waiver is not unconscionable and the waiver is not against public policy.
 The subject matter before the court was whether Apps was bound to this waiver, seeing as he did not physically sign it, or acknowledge reading it.